Originally posted on 31 December 2020 at Denbighshire Free Press

 Head of Clinical and Behavioural Services at Abbey School, Professor Sandy Toogood, is to be awarded a British Empire Medal (BEM) after being included on the New Year Honours List.

 Professor Alexander (Sandy) Toogood, an Honorary Professor at Bangor University’s School of Education and former senior lecturer in Behavioural Analysis, has been rewarded for services to people with intellectual disabilities.

-Sandy leads on Clinical and Behavioural Services at Abbey School for Exceptional Children, a leading-edge school for children with special educational needs and disabilities (SEND), with research support from Bangor University and the University of Warwick spanning the next ten years.
+Sandy leads on Clinical and Behavioural Services at Abbey School, a leading-edge school for children with special educational needs and disabilities (SEND), with research support from Bangor University and the University of Warwick spanning the next ten years.

 Sandy said: “Being notified of this award was quite a surprise.
 It has also been a stimulus for reflecting on the amazing work done every day by so many in our field.

 “Adults and children with severe intellectual disabilities face many challenges in their lives.
 Among these is a significant risk of developing behaviour that is likely to limit their potential for development and growth and restrict opportunities for participating fully in society.